-Certifications, assurance, verification or third-party auditing schemes are a tool to manage an organizations' supply chain impacts, often resulting into a written assurance that a product is in conformity with certain requirements.
-Sustainability reporting is distinct form these schemes and refers to the disclosure of non-financial and sustainable development-related information to stakeholders of the organization.
-While certifications can apply to organization's products or production site, a sustainability report is most commonly produced at an organizational level (though it can also be produced for parts of an organization).
+In comparison, certifications, assurance, verification or third-party auditing schemes are a tool to manage an organizations' supply chain impacts, often resulting into a written assurance that a product is in conformity with certain requirements.
+While certifications can apply to organization's products or production site, a sustainability report is most commonly produced at an organizational level and does not result in an attribution of a certificate or label.

-Organizations may highlight they adhere to different certification, assurance, verification, or auditing schemes in their sustainability report in order to demonstrate they are managing particular impacts.
+Organizations may highlight they adhere to different certification, assurance, verification, or auditing schemes in their sustainability reporting in order to demonstrate they are managing particular impacts.
 For example, GRI 13 asks about the use of certifications in topics 13.4 Natural ecosystem conversion, 13.10 Food safety, 13.11 Animal health and welfare and 13.23 Supply chain traceability.
-Other ways of supply chain management, such as for example geospatial monitoring, sourcing from low-risk jurisdictions, can also be disclosed by an organization as part of the management of a material topic reporting.
+Other ways of supply chain management, such as for geospatial monitoring or sourcing from low-risk jurisdictions, can also be disclosed by an organization as part of reporting on a material topic.